Se7enbrc/FlowNet/README.md

 brew install --cask Se7enbrc/flownet/flownet
 ```

 That's it.
-It'll prompt for your password and start automatically.
+It'll prompt for your password to setup the launch daemon and start automatically.

 Check if it's working:
 ```bash